BottlecapDave/HomeAssistant-OutlookCalendar/readme.md

 Should we create a sensor (true) or ignore it (false).

-The default value is true.
+The default value is equal to the `track_new_calendar` configuration.

 **filter** - string/optional